carloscsc/my-studies-journal/day3-unit-converter/README.md

    cd day3-unit-converter
    ```

    (**Note:** After these steps, GitHub will copy only the folder of this project.
 However, the original folder structure will be maintained.
-If you wish, you can copy just this folder `tic-tac-toe` to another directory and ignore all other files downloaded outside this folder)
+If you wish, you can copy just this folder `my-studies-journal` to another directory and ignore all other files downloaded outside this folder)

+   You may also want to delete the `[_studies](./_studies/)` folder, as it is not part of the project and exists only for my references.

 7. Install the dependencies
    ```sh